ImanJJ305/MechaCar_Statistical_Analysis/README.md

 ### Summary
 #### Linear Regression to Predict MPG
-  - The vehicle weight, spoiler_angle & AWD variables provided a non-random amount of variance in the dataset.
+  - The vehicle length, spoiler_angle & grown clearance variables provided to have a great affect on the MGP of Mechacar's vehicles.
   - The slope of the linear model is not zero; howeveer the p-value is lower than any level of importance forcing us to reject the null hypothesis.
   - Considering the RSquared value is above 70%, the model will accurately predict the values at least 70% of the time.